TempeHS/2026CT_Web_Feedback/douglas.p/feedback.md

 # douglas.p - Web Design Project Feedback

+## Website Overview

+Douglas.p has created an ambitious science fiction universe website that serves as a comprehensive encyclopedia for an original fictional world.
+The site explores multiple alien species (The Talt), various planets (Earth, Skult, Fartworld, Redworld), humanity's role in this universe, and advanced technology like starships.
+This creative project demonstrates substantial world-building imagination combined with technical web development skills to create an immersive digital experience for science fiction enthusiasts.

 ## Page & Component Summary

 | Page/File Name          | File Type     | Bootstrap Components Used     | Flask/Jinja2 Functionality                     | Key Features                                      |